jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23490.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5442.JPG" />

 We reserved three campsites close to the three visitor centers in the park.
-The first two nights was in the <a href="https://www.recreation.gov/camping/campgrounds/232486">Smokemont campground</a>, next to the Oconaluftee visitor center.
+The first two nights was in the [Smokemont campground]("https://www.recreation.gov/camping/campgrounds/232486"), next to the Oconaluftee visitor center.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23493.JPG" />

 Next day was a day consisting of small hikes.